mattblovell/kodi_panel/README.rst

 have any material with which to test TV episodes.

 See the ``example_setup_800x480.toml`` file for the data structures (more Python dictionaries) that must be set up for video info screens.
-The sole example presently implemented includes the movie poster, progress bar, elapsed time, title, genre, year, and rating.
+The default screen presently implemented includes the movie poster, progress bar, elapsed time, title, genre, year, and rating.